recommend-games/blog/content/page/about/index.md

 {{< img src="markus" size="x300" alt="Markus Shepherd" style="border-radius: 50%;" >}}

-[Markus Shepherd](https://riemannhypothesis.info/about/me/) (né Schepke) is a mathematician 🧮 turned AI developer 👨‍🔬 and board game enthusiast 🎲 from 🇩🇪 Germany living in 🇫🇮 Finland.
+[Markus Shepherd](https://www.riemannhypothesis.info/about/me/) (né Schepke) is a mathematician 🧮 turned AI developer 👨‍🔬 and board game enthusiast 🎲 from 🇩🇪 Germany living in 🇫🇮 Finland with his wife 👩‍⚕️ and daughters Stella ✨ und Luna 🌝.

 He's all over the internet, so if you want to get in touch, you have a choice of platforms where he will probably forget to respond.
 Don't take it personally. 🤷